Learner-Centered Syllabus

 - Graphical syllabi can assist retention, particularly with at-risk, first-generation learners (Mocek, 2017).
 Of course, if you pursue a graphical syllabus, you'll want to be certain to safeguard for accessibility so that all learners can benefit from your syllabus.

-- Bringing learners into syllabus construction/refinement can have significant impact in terms of establishing a participatory culture, clarifying course expectations, and providing learners with a useful reference that more effectively meets their needs (Jones, 2018).
+- Including learners in syllabus construction/refinement can significantly impact establishing a participatory culture, clarifying course expectations, and providing learners with a useful reference that more effectively meets their needs (Jones, 2018).